New York's Museum of Modern Art evacuated after two people were stabbed inside, police say - KESQ

 NYC’s official emergency management agency informed residents of road closure and emergency personnel at the scene near West 53rd Street and 6th Avenue in Manhattan, according to a tweet on Saturday afternoon.

-Miller said security officers were at the scene when the stabbings took place, but it was a “rapidly unfolding spontaneous incident.”
+Miller said there was ample security in the area at the time of the incident but described it as a “rapidly unfolding spontaneous incident.”

 The incident in the renowned New York museum occurred as the city experiences a continued wave of violent crime this year.